top of page

 Submission Opportunities:

-1. Atlanta Dramatists is is accepting winter holiday-themed short scripts and excerpts now for our Zoom short reading series on Sunday, February 2 at 7pm EST. In order to ensure a proper casting, we will need your 15-page (or less) samples and cast breakdown by Sunday, January 26.
-Please note that we are only accepting new scripts from dues-paying members at this time (if you have already submitted a script and received confirmation with a reading date, you will be grandfathered in).
+1. Atlanta Dramatists is accepting short scripts and excerpts now for our Zoom short reading series on Sunday, March 2 at 7pm EST. In order to ensure a proper casting, we will need your 15-page (or less) samples and cast breakdown by Sunday, February 23.
+Please note that we are only accepting new scripts from dues-paying members at this time.
 If you are a dues-paying member and would like to participate, please email the script and cast breakdown to atlantadramatists@gmail.com with the subject "Atlanta Dramatists - Sunday Meeting".
 We will accept the first 6 plays.
 Any more than 6 will be moved to the following session.

 • Samples must be 15 minutes or less.
 Can be a stand-alone play or a sample from a larger play.